damien-white/elucidate/CONTRIBUTING.md

 # Contribution guidelines

-First off, thank you for considering contributing to elucidate.
+Thank you for considering contributing to `elucidate`!

-If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue before making the change.
+To ensure that your contribution is accepted and merged as painlessly as possible, we ask that you please follow a few simple steps:

+1. Open a new ticket, describing the changes you would like to make.
+2. Participate in any discussions if your changes are non-trivial or unclear.
+3. Briefly outline any potential breaking changes that would happen as a result of your contribution.
+    1. If you are not sure about this part, that is okay.
+We'll figure it out!

 ## Reporting issues